 Other Related Parts That Might Be Recommended

-The harmonic balancer is usually just a couple of tenths of an hour and the part cost is relatively small.
-If there aren’t any signs of seal issues, it’s still a reasonable thing to replace while it is accessible as a matter of preventative maintenance.
+PRO TIP - Even if there aren’t any signs of front crank seal issues, it’s still a reasonable thing to replace while it is accessible as a matter of preventative maintenance.

-The other side is that, as the harmonic balancer has a machined surface that the front crank seal bears against, when a front crank seal itself is being replaced for a leaking issue, the harmonic balancer should be inspected and replaced if necessary.
-Sometimes, the seal can wear a groove in the balancer’s sealing surface if it’s run in less than an ideal condition or a gritty environment which can prevent effective sealing.
+On the other side of that, the harmonic balancer has a machined surface that the front crank seal bears against.
+When a front crank seal itself is being replaced for an oil leak the harmonic balancer should be inspected and replaced if necessary.
+Sometimes the seal can wear a groove in the balancer’s sealing surface if it’s run in less than ideal conditions or in a gritty environment, and any imperfection there can prevent effective sealing and cause a leak.

-Another part that might be recommended is the serpentine belt.
+Another part that might be recommended for replacement is the serpentine belt.
 If a harmonic balancer is being replaced for a belt alignment problem, that may have damaged the belt.

 One other symptom sometimes is that if the harmonic belt tensioner’s rubber ring begins to fail, that can cause the main belt drive to run in a less than perfect circle which would cause the belt tensioner to constantly work to adjust the belt circuit run.
 This constant working can lead to a failure of the belt tensioner pivot point.